vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

      - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
 (Guest users will not have the necessary permissions.)

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in Before the Hands-on Lab.
-You will need eight cores if following the exact instructions in the lab, or more if you choose additional cluster nodes or larger VM sizes.
-If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.
+You will need eight cores if following the exact instructions in the lab or more if you choose additional cluster nodes or larger VM sizes.
+If you execute the steps required before the lab, you will see if you need to request more cores in your sub.

 2. Local machine or a virtual machine configured with:

-   - A browser, preferably Chrome for consistency with the lab implementation tests.
+   - A browser, preferably Chrome, for consistency with the lab implementation tests.

 3. You will install other tools throughout the exercises.

-> **Very important**: You should be typing all the commands as they appear in the guide.
+> **Very important**: Make sure to type all the commands as they appear in the guide.
 Do not try to copy and paste to your command windows or other documents when instructed to enter the information shown in this document, except where explicitly stated in this document.
-There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.
+There can be issues with Copy and Paste that result in errors, instructions execution, or file content creation.

 ## Exercise 1: Migrate MongoDB to Cosmos DB using Azure Database Migration Service

 **Duration**: 40 minutes

-At this point, you have the web and API applications running in Docker instance (VM - Build Agent).
-The next, step is to migrate the MongoDB database data over to Azure Cosmos DB.
+Having verified that the web and API applications run in a Docker instance on the build agent VM in preparation for this lab, the next step is to migrate the MongoDB database data to Azure Cosmos DB.
 This exercise will use the Azure Database Migration Service to migrate the data from the MongoDB database into Azure Cosmos DB.

 ### Task 1: Enable Microsoft.DataMigration resource provider